 At first, I wasn’t quite sure what the caterpillar in the above photo was.
 I thought it might be one of the prominents (Notodontidae), a group of nondescript moth species whose caterpillars are often colorful and interesting.
 It turned out to be a forester (Noctuidae, subfamily Agaristinae), an eight-spotter forester.
 I’m familiar with the adult eight-spotted forester, but don’t recall seeing the caterpillar here at the Museum.
 The adults often visit viburnum in spring.

 Further along on the trail, I spotted a green frog sitting quietly in the middle of the path.
-It cooperated with me in allowing me to take several photos of itself.
+It cooperated with me in allowing me to take several photos.

 Looking up briefly, I noticed a large dragonfly, a darner, in a redbud tree in Catch the Wind.
 It was a female comet darner.